 With the cloud migration, Prometheus has become a foundation for our cloud-native environment.
-It has become our flying cockpit when starting our journey in the world of Kubernetes.
+It’s become our flying cockpit when starting our journey in the world of Kubernetes.
 But there are a few challenges that need considering first to avoid bad experiences in the Kubernetes world.
 In this blog, I’ll dive into detail about what Prometheus is, how it works, and what challenges you may face when leveraging it in your enterprise environment.
+Before we go any further, let me tell you what Prometheus is – if you don’t already know.

 What is Prometheus?

-Before we go any further, let me tell you what Prometheus is – if you don’t already know.
-Prometheus is an open-source monitoring and alerting toolkit that has been heavily adopted by many companies and organizations, and its popularity has grown due to the large number of Exporters built by the community.
+Prometheus is an open-source monitoring and alerting toolkit that’s been heavily adopted by many companies and organizations, and its popularity has grown due to the large number of Exporters built by the community.
 The toolkit collects and stores metrics in a time-series database, which in simple terms means metrics information is stored with the timestamp at which it was recorded, alongside optional key-value pairs called labels.
 Prometheus labels could be compared as Dynatrace metric dimensions.

 How Prometheus works

-The concept is simple; it will collect metrics from each target defined in the configuration file.
+The concept is simple—it’ll collect metrics from each target defined in the configuration file.
 Targets are external solutions exposing metrics in a Prometheus format, and the targets are called exporters in the Prometheus terminology.

 Prometheus has all the expected features to observe any of your cloud-native technology, including:

 - Many exporters, built by the community and vendors, allowing us to collect metrics on: